top of page

 5. The Bible, Chronological

 The Bible is the most influential (and most important) book I’ve ever read.
-It offers guidance, wisdom, and perspective that applies to every stage of life.
+It offers guidance, wisdom, and perspective that apply to every stage of life.
 Faith in something greater than you (with the intent to serve others) should be the cornerstone of your purpose in this life.

 Many people have not read the bible cover to cover.
 A chronological bible can piece the bible together in a straightforward way that allows one to learn scripture more effectively.